Real Treasure (Matthew 6:19-24; 1 Tim. 6:8-10, 18-19)

 In our current state of relationship to money, materiality, and private goods and lands- both on a personal level and on a societal level- Paul was right when he said “For the love of money is indeed the roots of all kinds of evil”…

-Likewise, God made a material universe, and Jesus has a material body, and so do you, and our future world is material as well (The New Creation)- so likewise, having material things isn’t wrong, but rather that we need to have a renegotiated relationship to materiality (See the distinction?).
-If having material goods was so wrong, then justice-minded Christians wouldn’t fight for every person to have a physical roof over their head, food on the table, and access to things like school & education (They are material things).
-And why would Jesus himself feed people and heal people medically if those things were inherently wrong?
-The opposite of poverty isn’t riches, but it is a society where people all equally don’t go without.
+And as it relates to material goods- God made a material universe, and Jesus has a material body, and so do you, and our future world is material as well (The New Creation)- so likewise, having material things isn’t wrong, but rather that we need to have a renegotiated relationship to materiality.
+If we don’t have certain material things- it is unjust!
+There’s a reason why justice-minded Christians fight for every person to have a physical roof over their head, food on the table, and access to things like school & education- because these are material things we ought to have.
+Why would Jesus himself feed people and heal people medically if those things were inherently wrong?
+After all, the opposite of poverty isn’t riches, but it is a society where people all equally don’t go without.
 And so, we are to work towards a type of materiality for all people.
-As sociologist professor Juliet Schor says “We are too materialistic in the everyday sense of the word, and we are not at all materialistic enough in the true sense of the word.
-We need to be true materialists, like really care about the materiality of goods.”

 The Treasures of Earth; The Treasures of Heaven